kletobias/kletobias.github.io/_projects/linux_course_test1.md

 ## Assigning permissions using numerical values

-Equivalent values for the assignment of permissions using numerical values:
+Equivalent values for the assignment of permissions using numerical values are\:

 Number  | Permission Type   | Symbol
 --|---|--